-The Atlantic Shores FCP has been developed in accordance with the BOEM guidelines and best practices guidance from other relevant resources (Appendix A).
-The objective of the FCP is to define outreach and engagement strategies for fisheries' interests that may be affected during the planning, construction, operation, and eventual decommissioning within the Lease.
+The objective of the FCP is to define outreach and engagement strategies for fisheries' interests that may be affected during the planning, construction, operation, and eventual decommissioning within the Lease Area.
 These strategies will be enhanced with inputs received from the fishing community and updated as Atlantic Shores progresses with the development of the Lease Area.